Roadside memorial: Ukraine

 It is traditional in Ukraine to place a roadside memorial on the site of a deadly car or motorcycle crash.
 It is usually a cross or a small monument with a wreath of flowers.
 There are also usually fresh flowers regularly placed by the cross if the relatives of the person who died live close enough to look after the memorial.
 Sometimes Ukrainian roadside memorials can be more elaborate, including a small granite or marble gravestone and/or a picture of the loved one.

+Poland

+Country roads, where most of the deadly accidents occur are often decorated with localised shrines, flowers, crosses and plaques in name of the person passed.
+Improvements in road safety causes decline of memorials' number.

 United Kingdom

 In the United Kingdom, the practice of erecting roadside memorials has recently generated a media debate about the danger these memorials may pose to other road users and to people erecting them in unsafe places.
 This debate has been sparked by accounts of dangerous actions, such as when an adult crosses a main road with a child to place a tribute.
 Some jurisdictions already enforce local regulations, and police officials and local councilors have suggested that uniform rules be introduced across the country.
 For example, according to the BBC, in Merthyr Tydfil, memorials will only be allowed where it is deemed safe and appropriate, and they will be removed after three months.